 the bank has accepted our offer.
 In the mean time I've put

 together a sleeve hitch, hitch lift rod and a one bottom plow for

 Summer is here.
 After 7

-slow process of trying to buy a short sale.
+enduring the slow process of trying to buy a short sale.
 We have a

 Between house hunting and researching the short sale process, I've